sasilver75/obsidian/DataComp-LM.md

 #zotero
 Takeaway: A benchmark/competition introduced in 2024 focused on data-centric AI.
 Whereas historically we treat datasets as constant and compete on model architectures (eg [[ImageNet|ILSVRC]]), DataComp is a competition in which architecture and training code is held constant, and competitors are encouraged to find ways of filtering and augmenting a dataset of 240T tokens from [[Common Crawl]] (or bringing their own data) called ==DCLM-Pool==.
 The benchmark consists of multiple scales, with various candidate pool sizes and associated compute budgets ranging from 412M to 7B parameters.
 As point of proof, authors produce a dataset called ==DCLM-Baseline==, which they use to train a model with a SoTA trade-off between compute and performance.

+Note: The DCLM-Baseline dataset seems to be on-par or even slightly better than [[FineWeb-Edu]], meaning it's a *strong* baseline!
+(See non-paper figures)

 ---

 ## Introduction